Comparative Languages and Linguistics

 As a comparative languages and linguistics major, you’ll select two of the languages that we teach and critically examine their structure, functions and corresponding cultures in both language-specific courses as well as linguistics courses that are taught in English.
 Your required off-campus study experience will ensure that your language study is grounded in a specific community and will help you develop lifelong personal and professional connections.

-Current alums are teaching English around the world, working in publishing and doing graduate work in international studies.
+Top fields for recent graduates include K-12 education, higher education, journalism and more.
+Alums of the CLL program are also teaching English around the world, working in publishing and doing graduate work in international studies.

 What makes this program great?